Short Term Health Insurance FAQ

 - New college graduate and without medical insurance

-- Student insurance alternative
+- College student insurance alternative

 - Missed the Obamacare marketplace open enrollment period